Wichita, Kansas: Flood control

 Wichita suffered severe floods of the Arkansas river in 1877, 1904, 1916, 1923, 1944, 1951 and 1955.
 In 1944 the city flooded 3 times in 11 days.

 As a result of the 1944 flood, the idea for the Wichita-Valley Center Floodway (locally known as the "Big Ditch") was conceived.
 The project was completed in 1958.
 The Big Ditch diverts part of the Arkansas River's flow around west-central Wichita, running roughly parallel to the Interstate 235 bypass.
 A second flood control canal lies between the lanes of Interstate 135, running south through the central part of the city.
 Chisholm Creek is diverted into this canal for most of its length.
 The city's flood defenses were tested in the Great Flood of 1993.
 Flooding that year kept the Big Ditch full for more than a month and caused $6 million of damage to the flood control infrastructure.
 The damage was not fully repaired until 2007.
 In 2019, the Floodway was renamed the MS Mitch Mitchell Floodway in honor of the man credited for its creation.

 Utilities

 Evergy provides electricity.
 Kansas Gas Service provides natural gas.
 The City of Wichita provide water and sewer.
 Multiple privately owned trash haulers, licensed by the county government, offer trash removal and recycling service.
-Cox Communications and Spectrum offer cable television, and AT&T U-Verse offers IPTV.
-All three also offer home telephone and broadband internet service.
+Cox Communications offers cable television, and AT&T U-Verse offers IPTV.
+Both providers offer home telephone and broadband internet service.
+Fiber home internet is offered by AT&T and Buhler, Kansas based provider Ideatek.
 Satellite TV is offered by DIRECTV and DISH.
-Satellite internet is available from Viasat, Hughes, and soon Starlink.
+Satellite internet is available from Viasat, HughesNet, and Starlink.